Other-People-UCSD/Pink-Currents/_posts/2021-06-13-the-joy-of-having-low-standards.md

 shops, cute tote bags, cute boys who don't hate women.
 June and Him, Him and June—reading a book together on a campus lawn, over-exposed and blurry pictures, staying up late in his dorm room.
-She fixated on these possibilities; maybe the key to reinvention would be a cultured college boyfriend.
-No more settling for the backseat of old Toyotas with obnoxiously loud engines.
+She fixated on these possibilities; maybe the key to reinvention would be a cultured
+<em>college</em> boyfriend.
+No more settling for the backseat of old Toyotas with obnoxiously loud
+engines.
 No, the new one would be different.
 Cheers to change!

 Strategically, June conceptualized the person she would be in college, and she knew